mgifford/drupal-security/src/drupal.rst

 Sometimes a maintainer does not have the time to put out a full release, so will produce a development release, or simply post the code to the Git repository on Drupal.org.
-For now the Update manager does not have a means to track anything other than full stable releases.
+There is more info in the next section, but Update manager only tracks full stable releases.
 The Available update report will show you when a new release is available, but is geared to stable releases.
 If your site uses modules hosted on GitHub or other repositories, you will not have the benefit of the security alerts made by through Drupal.org.